Les Gets Ski Resort, France

 More to offer than Skiing, a beautiful French Village

 Les Gets itself is a traditional charming village, with cosy chalet-style restaurants and accommodation.
 It is a real working village that is inhabited all year around and not just for the winter season.
-There are two main things that stand out for me in regards to Les Gets, their warm hospitality in welcoming you to their village and attention to creating a fun and friendly environment for families to enjoy.
+There are two main things that stand out for me in regards to Lets Gets Ski Resort, their warm hospitality in welcoming you to their village and attention to creating a fun and friendly environment for families to enjoy.

-There are still 80 privately owned ski lifts within Europe and Les Gets has one of them ‘Teleski de La Turche‘.
+There are still 80 privately owned ski lifts within Europe and the Lets Gets Ski Resort has one of them ‘Teleski de La Turche‘.
 This drag lift is an important part of the Les Gets village history.
 Built and run by the same family since 1946, the Teleski de La Turche recently celebrated its 70th anniversary.

 The lift is a long drag through beautiful woods which open up into the main ski area.
 Be careful though because the start can be a little fast!